-Working Papers Assortative Matching or Exclusionary Hiring?
-The Impact of Firm Policies of Wage Differences in Brazil (joint with François Gerard, Edson Severnini, and Da NBER Working Paper # 25176; $R \ B \ R$ , American Economic Review Abstract: A growing body of research shows that firms' employment and wage-settin contribute to wage inequality and pay disparities between groups.
-We measure the these policies on racial pay differences in Brazil.
-We find that nonwhites are less likel at establishments that pay more to all race groups, a pattern that explains about 2 white-nonwhite wage gap for both genders.
-The pay premiums offered by different are also compressed for nonwhites relative to whites, contributing another 5% of the or We then ask how much of the under-representation of nonwhites at higher-paying wis due to the selective skill mix at these establishments.
-Using a counterfactual bas observed skill distribution at each establishment and the nonwhite shares in different sl in the local labor market, we conclude that assortative matching accounts for about t of the under-representation gap for both men and women.
-The remainder reflects an un preference for white workers at higher-paying establishments.
-The wage losses associ unexplained sorting and differential wage setting are largest for nonwhites with the hig of general skills, suggesting that the allocative costs of race-based preferences may be large in Brazil. avid Card) ang policies e effects of ly to work 20% of the employers verall gap. workplaces sed on the kill groups wo- thirds nexplained iated with hest levels Violence and Credit Use: Evidence from MSEs in Mexico's Drug War [Draft by Comisión Nacional Bancaria y de Valores (CNBV)] Abstract: This project studies how micro and small enterprises (MSEs) use credit we violence.
-Leveraging administrative data on working capital credit lines issued to MSEs i I exploit geographic variation in homicide rates as well as exogenous kingpin captures to the causal effects of violence on credit use.
-I find that firms significantly increase the drawn from their credit lines after experiencing violence shocks.
-This result could be by rising short-term liquidity needs (distress story) or increasing risk of holding cash (story).
-Rising default probabilities indicate signs of distress, although heterogeneity reveal cash for credit substitution among non-revolving borrowers.
-I also find evidence to liquidity needs among distressed MSEs are likely driven by decreased economic active than theft or extortion.
-As such, this paper highlights the important role that financia play in terms of helping MSEs absorb violence shocks as well as providing convenient al to cash holdings under insecure environments. hen facing in Mexico, to identify e amounts motivated ubstitution y analyses that rising vity rather l products Work in Progress Labor Market Effects of Employer-Provided Health Insurance in Brazil ( Sergio Firpo and Carolina Ribeiro) joint with The Minimum Wage and Racial Wage Differentials in Brazil (joint with Ello court, François Gerard, and Claire Montialoux) Workers on Probation: Evidence from Job Security Legislation in Brazil a Derenon- Workers on Probation: Evidence from Job Security Legislation in Brazil Research and Work Experience Research Assistant for François Gerard, Columbia University Research Assistant for Supreet Kaur and Massimo Morelli, Columbia University Intern for Shannon K. O'Neil, Council on Foreign Relations (CFR) Analyst, First Manhattan Consulting Group (FMCG) Intern, Mexican Federal Competion Commission (Cofece) 2015-2016 2013-2014 2013 2011-2012 2010 TEACHING Instructor 0 L'ADDDIDNOD 0 00
+Assortative Matching or Exclusionary Hiring?
+The Impact of Firm Policies on Racial Wage Differences in Brazil (joint with François Gerard, Edson Severnini, and David Card) NBER Working Paper # 25176; R&R, American Economic Review

+Abstract: A growing body of research shows that firms' employment and wage-setting policies contribute to wage inequality and pay disparities between groups.
+We measure the effects of these policies on racial pay differences in Brazil.
+We find that nonwhites are less likely to work at establishments that pay more to all race groups, a pattern that explains about 20% of the white-nonwhite wage gap for both genders.
+The pay premiums offered by different employers are also compressed for nonwhites relative to whites, contributing another 5% of the overall gap.
+We then ask how much of the under-representation of nonwhites at higher-paying workplaces is due to the selective skill mix at these establishments.
+Using a counterfactual based on the observed skill distribution at each establishment and the nonwhite shares in different skill groups in the local labor market, we conclude that assortative matching accounts for about two-thirds of the under-representation gap for both men and women.
+The remainder reflects an unexplained preference for white workers at higher-paying establishments.
+The wage losses associated with unexplained sorting and differential wage setting are largest for nonwhites with the highest levels of general skills, suggesting that the allocative costs of race-based preferences may be relatively large in Brazil.

+Violence and Credit Use: Evidence from MSEs in Mexico's Drug War [Draft approved by Comisión Nacional Bancaria y de Valores (CNBV)]

+Abstract: This project studies how micro and small enterprises (MSEs) use credit when facing violence.
+Leveraging administrative data on working capital credit lines issued to MSEs in Mexico, I exploit geographic variation in homicide rates as well as exogenous kingpin captures to identify the causal effects of violence on credit use.
+I find that firms significantly increase the amounts drawn from their credit lines after experiencing violence shocks.
+This result could be motivated by rising short-term liquidity needs (distress story) or increasing risk of holding cash (substitution story).
+Rising default probabilities indicate signs of distress, although heterogeneity analyses reveal cash for credit substitution among non-revolving borrowers.
+I also find evidence that rising liquidity needs among distressed MSEs are likely driven by decreased economic activity rather than theft or extortion.
+As such, this paper highlights the important role that financial products play in terms of helping MSEs absorb violence shocks as well as providing convenient alternatives to cash holdings under insecure environments.

+Labor Market Effects of Employer-Provided Health Insurance in Brazil (joint with Sergio Firpo, Renata Narita, and Carolina Ribeiro)

+The Minimum Wage and Racial Wage Differentials in Brazil (joint with Ellora Derenon-court, François Gerard, and Claire Montialoux)

+Workers on Probation: Evidence from Job Security Legislation in Brazil

+RESEA RCH AND Work EXPERIENCE

+Research Assistant for François Gerard, Columbia University 2015-2016 Research Assistant for Supreet Kaur and Massimo Morelli, Columbia University 2013-2014 Intern for Shannon K. O'Neil, Council on Foreign Relations (CFR) 2013 Analyst, First Manhattan Consulting Group (FMCG) 2011-2012 Intern, Mexican Federal Competion Commission (Cofece) 2010

+TEACHING EXPERIENCE Instructor

+Labor Economics (Undergraduate)

+Teaching Assistant

-Experience Labor Economics (Undergraduate) Summer 2018 Teaching Assistant Econometrics I (Masters) with Steven Olley [Wueller Teaching Award] Fall 2016 Public Economics (Undergraduate) with François Gerard Spring 2017 Economics of Race (Undergraduate) with Brendan O'Flaherty Fall 2019 Principles of Economics (Undergraduate) with Sunil Gulati Spring 2019
+Econometrics I (Masters) with Steven Olley [Wueller Teaching Award] Fall 2016 Public Economics (Undergraduate) with François Gerard Spring 2017 Economics of Race (Undergraduate) with Brendan O'Flaherty Fall 2019 Principles of Economics (Undergraduate) with Sunil Gulati Spring 2019